nvaws/labs/SAA-Lab01.md

 Click on close and it will take you to the load balancer dashboard, you should see the DNS endpoint (A record) of your load balancer in Description Tab.
 ALB takes a little time to come up.
 Refresh till you see the state as active.

 Open the DNS address of your ALB in a browser and notice what it shows.
 It is now diverting the traffic to both your instances.
-You can see the behavior of load balancer while you refresh the page and notice the instance ID.
+You can see the behavior of load balancer while you refresh the page and notice the instance ID/IP.

-So at this point of time your application can be reached by the load balancer endpoint as well as direct IPs of the instances.
-This is not an ideal behavior, we should not allow our app servers to accept traffic from anywhere else apart from the load balancer in order to ensure security.

-Can you restrict it?

 ### Activity 09 – Modify the Security Groups to ensure security on incoming traffic